 In this rigorous course, advanced students examine the development of American literature.
-Using a thematic and/or chronological approach, students examine the various movements, their literary style and reflection of the period, and their relevance and impact upon contemporary writers.
+Using a thematic approach, students examine the various movements, their literary style and reflection of the period, and their relevance and impact upon contemporary writers.
 Students are challenged to further their studies independently and collaboratively.
 This course is credited toward the English requirement for graduation.